Asset finance and leasing: what you need to know

 Understanding asset finance and leasing

 This arrangement allows for manageable payments in instalments over time, sparing you from the financial strain of making a lump sum payment.
+A business loan can also be secured using assets as collateral, providing financial support for managing cash flow, addressing unexpected expenses, and acquiring new assets.

 Depending on the specific asset finance option chosen, you may either own the item outright after completing payments or return it to the provider, offering a level of flexibility that resonates with many business owners.

-Types of asset finance and leasing
+Types of asset finance, operating lease, and leasing

 Asset finance comes in different flavours, but three main options dominate the landscape:

 • Hire purchase: This option enables you to pay for an asset in instalments, with ownership transferring to you upon completing payments.
 However, be prepared for the responsibility of maintaining the asset.
+Asset based lending can also be used to free up cash by selling a hard asset to a finance company and then leasing it back.

 • Contract hire: Tailored specifically for vehicles, this option involves making regular payments to a provider who procures and maintains the vehicles for you.
 Once the lease period ends, the provider assumes responsibility for the vehicles.